 The patient-biobank duothe two pillars of novel precision medicine

-Already over 148,000 biological samples of donor-recipient pairs collected and managed by transplant units and biological resources centers.
+Almost 2000,000 biological samples of donor-recipient pairs collected and managed by transplant units and biological resources centers.

 Created historically to improve patient follow-up, biobanks and Biological Resource Centers (BRC) are today the vital links of medical research.
 In practice, the biobanks contain thousands of patient biological samples: blood, tissue, cells, DNA, RNA, tumors… Gathered in hospitals for research purposes, these samples are transformed, enriched with important medical data, then anonymized (as required by ethical standards and the patient’s written informed consent) and preciously stored at low temperature.